DX Streak #4

 6. As EU and AS became much harder to work, the percentage of NA and SA QSOs showed a big increase.

+Now some history of the streak.
 When I worked IK2SND on March 1, 2013, I had no idea what that started.
-When I did realize I was off on a DX streak, I decided I'd just keep going.
-I have no intention as of now of voluntarily ending the DX streak.
-I'll keep going until something beyond my control brings it to an end.
-My friend Mike KC2EGL is sure I will keep going.
-When I said some time ago, I wasn't sure about continuing it, he looked me in the eye and said he was sure that I would continue.
+When I did realize I was off on a DX streak, I decided I'd just keep going until something beyond my control ended the streak.
+My friend Mike KC2EGL was sure I would keep going.
+When I said some time ago, I think when it was about to reach the one year mark that I wasn't sure about continuing it, he looked me in the eye and said he was sure that I would continue.
 Then explained why he thought so, telling me that I was the most 'challenge accepted' person he ever knew.
 I suppose that is true.
 I do enjoy setting a challenge for myself and then going out and working to accomplish it.

 On November 25, 2015 the streak reached day # 1,000 in a row.
 After reaching 1,000 days I needed to set another check point in the streak to challenge myself to reach.
 That was 3 years which was February 29, 2016.
 I reached that, and then it was time to set another check point.
 Another good check point was four years.

-Looking back over the current 1,606 days now, there were some days that it was not that easy to find (the hardest part) and work (easy when found) a DX station.
+Looking back over the streak, there were some days that it was not that easy to find (the hardest part) and work (easy when found) a DX station.
 Especially as mentioned in the previous paragraph.
 However those days were in a very small minority.
-On 1,210 of the 1,606 days the DX was found and worked in the 0000Z hour - 75.3%.
+On 1,453 of the 1,980 days the DX was found and worked in the 0000Z hour - 73.4%.
 I think that proves beyond a doubt that you can be a successful DXer using only a very minimum setup without having to spend long periods of time on the bands.
 That is the main point of my streak, along with having fun and mastering the challenge of doing so.

-One thing that is really helping to make the streak easy is having the PX3 Panadapter.
-It's a great time-saver as it makes it possible to quickly scan a band and examine each peak to see if it is DX or not.
+One thing that really made the streak easy was having the PX3 Panadapter.
+It's a great time-saver as it made it possible to quickly scan a band and examine each peak to see if it is DX or not.
 If it is DX, then jump on it and work it.
 No wasting time painstakingly scanning each band listening for signals.
 With the PX3, you know immediately if a band is worth examining further or not.
-Without it, I may have gotten disgusted some days and given up, thus losing the opportunity to be writing about a 4 years plus DX streak as I am doing right now.
+Without it, I may have gotten disgusted some days and given up.
 Also not to be neglected is the fabulous KX3 transceiver.
 Its user-friendliness makes it the very best such rig in the world.
 You can never get tired of operating when using it.
 One feature among many I'd like to single out is its ease of operating split, especially with the ability to hear the DX in one ear and the pile-up in the other ear when using headphones.
 That definitely helped me to break some good-sized pileups along the way, especially when I worked K1N Navassa Is. for my very last North American entity.

 As alluded to above, I love showing hams who are in similar situations to mine that it is possible to work DX using CW at QRP power levels.
 I know I've done so because I have gotten many communications stating that they were interested enough to give it a try, and found out what I was saying and demonstrating was true.

-I don't think that reason is involved in my decision to continue or discontinue the streak.
-I believe 1 year, 1,000 days, or 4 years plus of DX in conjunction with all the other things I've done with CW/QRP has been proof enough of what I have been saying for these many years now.
-The main point is how much time I want to devote to continuing the streak.
-Although in most cases it doesn't take much time at all in getting a DX QSO, there are some days it does take a while, and it is distracting if those days happen to be days I want to devote to other projects like a fishing trip, or some long walking, just to mention a couple.
+I don't think that reason was involved in my decision to continue or discontinue the streak at any point along the way.
+I believe 1 year, 1,000 days, or now 1,980 days of daily DX in conjunction with all the other things I've done with CW/QRP has been proof enough of what I have been saying for these many years now.

 I think it should be pointed out to those who may be contemplating a similar streak that this is not the best time to start.
 With sunspots decreasing now, and along with the decrease, poorer propagation for working DX, it is becoming harder to work DX.
-In fact, I am wondering just how far into the depth of the upcoming sunspot minimum I am going to be able to keep my DX streak going.
-It is a bit more satisfying and rewarding now as it takes more effort to work the DX.
+In fact, although I did make it somewhat into the depth of the sunspot minimum, the last few weeks of the streak were very trying ones.
+It was a bit more satisfying and rewarding then as it took more effort to work the DX.
 Around the sunspot maximum, it was as easy working DX as working someone just a couple blocks away in town.
 So keep that in mind.

-I worked 1,177 different DX prefixes.
-Of the 6,562 QSOs, 1,538 were with stations I worked for the first time ever.
-4,009 came in contests.
-Only 20 came in response to my CQ.
-427 of the 2,553 non-contest QSOs came from a single call to the station.
+Of the 7,235 QSOs, 1,223 different DX prefixes were worked, 1,636 QSOs were with stations I worked for the first time ever.
+4,322 came in contests.
+27 came in response to my CQ.
+513 of the 2,913 non-contest QSOs came from a single call to the station.
 63 QSOs came at less than 5 watts - all the rest at 5 watts.

 That shows that DX can be had even if your choice of bands is limited.